UAE travel advisory: Which flights are suspended or delayed at Dubai and Abu Dhabi airports? | The National

 Flights to and from Zayed International Airport in Abu Dhabi and Dubai International Airport have been affected as the war continues to impact aviation.

-Several flydubai arrivals were also delayed, including FZ884 from Dammam, FZ832 from Jeddah, FZ312 from Kabul, FZ914 from Al Jouf, FZ718 from Yerevan, FZ794 from Dushanbe and FZ642 from Addis Ababa.
+Several flydubai arrivals were also delayed, including FZ920 from Jeddah, FZ444 from Lucknow, FZ994 from Makhachkala, FZ148 from Amman, FZ1682 from Naples and FZ978 from Mineralnye Vody.

 The corresponding departures of these flights were also affected.

-At Zayed International Airport in Abu Dhabi, several flights scheduled to arrive were cancelled on Monday, including Akasa Air's QP586 from Kochi, QP590 from Bangalore and QP588 from Chennai.
+At Zayed International Airport in Abu Dhabi, several flights scheduled to arrive were cancelled on Tuesday, including Akasa Air's QP586 from Kochi and QP590 from Bangalore.

-Other cancelled arrivals at Zayed International Airport included Etihad Airway's EY042 from Amsterdam and EY008 from Boston, Pakistan International Airline's PK163 from Islamabad, Egypt Air's MS914 from Cairo and Saudia Airlines SV572 from Riyadh and SV570 from Jeddah.
+Other cancelled arrivals at Zayed International Airport included AirSial's PF798 from Islamabad, Egypt Air's MS916 and MS914 from Cairo, Gulf Air's GF540 and GF544 from Bahrain, Royal Jordanian's RJ620 from Amman, Saudia Airlines' SV572 from Riyadh and SV570 from Jeddah and Jazeera Airways' J9131 from Kuwait.

 For Etihad, tickets issued for travel between February 28 and April 15 can be refunded or rebooked free of charge on alternate flights until May 15.